The global fusion industry in 2022

 At the time of publishing, 29 of the 33 companies featured are members of the Fusion Industry Association.

 In the survey, declared private funding surpasses $4.7bn, plus an additional $117 million+ in grants and other funding from governments, taking the total to over $4.8bn.
 This is a 139% increase in funding since the 2021 version of this report.

 Targeting electricity production in the 2030s

-The survey found that 83% of companies believe that fusion electricity will be on the grid in the 2030s or before, an achievable target for commercialization of fusion as a clean energy technology.
+The survey found that 93%, up from the 83% reported last year, of companies believe that fusion electricity will be on the grid in the 2030s or before, an achievable target for the commercialization of fusion as a clean energy technology.